W. R. Sweatt: Mark Honeywell

 Honeywell Heating Specialty Company was established in 1906 at Wabash, Indiana by Mark C. Honeywell, and manufactured water-heating equipment.
 The firm was reorganized and its name changed to Honeywell Heating Specialties Company in 1916, and it began to produce automatic temperature controls.

 By 1927, company sales were more than $1.5 million and 450 people worked in the Wabash factory.

 Mr. Honeywell's competitor was W.R.
 Sweatt and his Minneapolis Heat Regulator Company.

 Minneapolis Honeywell Regulator Company

 In 1927 the Minneapolis Heat Regulator Company, then a manufacturer of automatic controls for coal-fired furnaces, and Honeywell Heating Specialties Company, a manufacturer of oil burner controls, merged to form the Minneapolis-Honeywell Regulator Company.
 The two companies had patents which blocked each other from further growth.

 The headquarters of the new firm was established in Minneapolis, with W.R.
 Sweatt chairman of the board and Mark C. Honeywell president.
 Manufacturing was continued in both Minneapolis and Wabash.

 Continued growth

 In 1934 the product range for industrial applications is substantially increased by the acquisition of the Brown Instruments Company which had been established in Philadelphia in 1859.
 Brown Instruments produced display and writing control units for industrial processes.
 The Brown Instruments Company also operated internationally.

 Honeywell

 The corporate name was changed in 1964 to Honeywell Inc.

+Personal life

+Sweatt married Jessie W. Wilson in 1888.
+They had four children, Harold W., Charles B., Mrs. Strong and Mrs. A. C. Potter.

+Sweatt died on October 12, 1937, at the home of his daughter in Minneapolis.
+He was buried in Lakewood Cemetery.